 1882: Following a bout of illness, Helen loses her sight and hearing.

-1887: Helen’s parents hire Anne Sullivan, a graduate of the Perkins School for the Blind, as Helen’s tutor.
-Anne first teaches Helen that objects have names, and then how to use her fingers to spell them.
-Eventually, Helen learns to communicate via sign language, to read and write in Braille, to touch-lip read, and to speak.
+1887: Helen’s parents hire Anne Sullivan, a graduate of the Perkins School for the Blind, to be Helen’s tutor.
+Anne begins by teaching Helen that objects have names and that she can use her fingers to spell them.
+Over time, Helen learns to communicate via sign language, to read and write in Braille, to touch-lip read, and to speak.

 1900: After attending schools in Boston and New York, Helen matriculates at Radcliffe College.

 1903: Helen’s first book, an autobiography called The Story of My Life, is published.